matthewjburton/comfort-airlines/documents/test-plan.md

 ##### documents/tests/module/outputs

 If testing requires an input set, a sub-directory named _/outputs_ must contain the set of expected values from each input test.

-#### Scripts

-If a test requires a script, the script should also be stored in the _/documents/tests/module_ directory.

 ## Unit Tests